29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows, Mac, Linux, iOS, Android

 Brave shields your privacy by blocking data-grabbing ads and trackers.
-It also blocks and malicious code and malicious websites, like ones that try to use your smartphone/desktop resources to mine cryptocurrencies.
+It blocks malicious code and websites, particularly those attempting to utilize your smartphone or desktop resources for cryptocurrency mining.

 Unlike other browsers that hide your history in the ‘private mode,’ Brave not only hides your history but also masks your location from the websites you visit by routing your browsing through multiple servers before it reaches your destination.
 Brave encrypts these connections to increase anonymity.